-The following are examples of some of the state high school associations offering wheelchair track and field for students with physical disabilities.
-For a current listing of states, contact the National Federation of State High School Associations at: www.nfhs.org
+The following are examples of some of the state high school associations offering wheelchair track and field for students with disabilities.
+In addition to the examples listed below, Texas (U.I.L.
+Wheelchair Division), California (California Interscholastic Federation - Para Sports), and Ohio (OHSAA Track & Field Wheelchair Division) have also created high school associations offering wheelchair track and field for students with disabilities.
+For a current listing of states, contact the National Federation of State High School Associations at: nfhs.org.